blackdataca/My-Radio-App/_posts/2018-02-14-How-To-Mine-AchieveCoin.md

 # Creating Address
 On AchieveCoin Core, go to File menu, select Receiving addresses..., then click New button.
 For privacy concerns, it is recommended to create new address for each transaction.
-AchieveCoin address starts with lower-case letter 'A'.
+AchieveCoin address starts with upper-case letter 'A'.

 # Mining Pools and Mining Software